 When applying for the visa, travellers are required to pre-purchase mandatory COVID-19 insurance cover for travel in Sri Lanka.
 This can be arranged at $12 USD to cover one month.

 Fully vaccinated travellers can stay at any type of accommodation and travel freely with no quarantine or on-arrival PCR test required!

-Those not vaccinated must must stay under the protection of the 'Tourism Bio Bubble' for a duration of 13 nights/14 days and do PCR tests.
+Those not vaccinated must must stay under the protection of the 'Tourism Bio Bubble' for a duration of 7 nights/8 days and do multiple PCR tests to confirm they are Covid negative.
 All facilities of the hotel are made available to the guests and they can visit approved tourist sites.

 Find more information from Sri Lanka Tourism here.

 The Sri Lankan Stay Safe COVID programme is designed to contain virus spread through QR code tracking.
-The app is not mandatory to download, but anyone with a smartphone will be able to check in to businesses by scanning QR codes on display.
+The app is not mandatory, but anyone with a smartphone will be able to check in to businesses by scanning QR codes on display.

 RESTRICTIONS & OPEN TOURIST ATTRACTIONS

 Travellers must wear masks in public places such as on flights, public transport, businesses and public buildings.

 Hotels and guesthouses around Sri Lanka are opening up to travellers.
 Restaurants and cafés are open in most areas.
 Physical distancing, respiratory etiquette and venue capacity limits are encouraged.